1.3: Physical-Chemical Foundations

 \[\ce{Ba(OH)2.
 8H2O(s) + 2NH4SCN(s) -> 10H2O(l) + 2NH3(g) + Ba(SCN)2(aq)} \nonumber \]

-When these two solids are added to a beaker and stirred, a reaction clearly takes place, as evidenced by the formation of a liquid (water) and the smell of ammonia.
-What is surprising is that heat is not released into the surroundings in this reaction.
-Rather heat was absorbed from the surroundings turning the beaker so cold that it freezes to a piece of wood (with a layer of water added to the wood) on which it was placed.
+When these two solids are added to a beaker and stirred, a reaction occurs, as evidenced by the formation of a liquid (water) and the smell of ammonia.
+Surprisingly, heat is not released into the surroundings in this reaction.
+Instead, heat was absorbed from the surroundings, turning the beaker so cold that it froze to a piece of wood (with a layer of water added to the wood) on which it was placed.
 This reaction seems to violate our idea that a reaction proceeds in a direction in which heat is liberated.
-Reactions, which liberate heat and raise the temperature of the surroundings, are called exothermic reactions.
-Reactions, which absorb heat from the surroundings and hence lower the temperature of the surroundings, are endothermic reactions.
-To answer the question we need to consider entropy.
+Reactions that liberate heat and raise the temperature of the surroundings are called exothermic reactions.
+Reactions that absorb heat from the surroundings and, hence, lower the temperature of the surroundings are endothermic reactions.
+To answer the question, we need to consider entropy.

 A review of thermodynamics